 Users for EDGE CONNECT are created in the user administration.
-Each user can be assigned permissions containing only the functions appropriate or intended for that user (e.g., configure asset, restart node, etc.).
-Existing user accounts can also be edited subsequently.
+Depending on the role a user has within the company, a role can be assigned to the user that contains only those functions that are appropriate or intended for the required task (configure assets with or without templates, restart nodes, configure the Northbound interface, etc.).